woprd/ctfs/csa/csc2024/townpulse/README.md

 Sorry, user Joan is not allowed to execute '/usr/sbin/usermod -aG sudo Pentester' as root on dad5f987a15f."
 ```

 Rubbing the brow here as I was heading for a PB for unfinished challenges in this event.
-Thankfully team-work makes the dream work and I looked to the east for a wizard saviour:
+Thankfully team-work makes the dream work and I looked to the east for a teammate wizard saviour:

 ![image](./gandalf-white.gif)